isabella232/katacoda-1/kubernetes-101/namespaces/step5.md

 ## Task

 For this task we will be using the `manifest` namespace.

-If this namespace has been deleted, run `kubectl create namespace manifest`{{execute}} to create it again.
+>Note If this namespace has been deleted, run `kubectl create namespace manifest`{{execute}} to create it again.

 ## Kubectl
 To begin with, we can check which pods are running in this namespace by running `kubectl get pods -n manifest`{{execute}}.
 You should see that we do not have any pods in this namespace yet.